prabhjyot009/AI-Virtual-Painter/README.md

 ## Demo

-Include a GIF or screenshot to showcase the application in action.
+Include a screenshot of my project in action.

 ![AI Virtual Painter Demo](Digit.png)